 No. Once your reassignment is completed, it is your new assignment.
 In most cases your previous assignment has been used for another student.
 You can, if you wish, submit a new reassignment request.

-A reassignment request is a written form that you or your roommate group can fill out to ask for a change in building and/or room type assignment, or to be assigned together.
-Everyone on the form must have a confirmed contract for the term for which you are requesting a change.
-You may list up to four preferences, each consisting of a building and a single room type available in that building.
+A reassignment request is a way for you or your roommate group to ask for a change in building and/or room type assignment, or to be assigned together.
+Request are submitted online on the USC Housing portal, the same site you used to apply for and confirm your original assignment, Everyone in your group must have a confirmed contract for the term for which you are requesting a change.
+You may list up to three preferences, each consisting of a building and a single room type available in that building.

 Reassignment is not guaranteed.
 Requests are completed based on when they are received and the availability of the requested spaces.